-For 13+ years in marketing, I’ve never seen a B2B company who’d say they don’t have a B2B marketing strategy framework or that their marketing strategy is ineffective.
+For 13+ years in marketing, I’ve never seen a B2B company who think they have a poorly planned B2B marketing strategy.

 Which can be interpreted in simple words as: “We simply don’t know what to do next and don’t know whether what we’re doing now is a good strategy”.

 A marketing strategy sets out how you plan to raise brand awareness about your products and your services among potential buyers.
 It involves identifying the channels and tools you’re going to use to get from one to the other, and the resources you’re going to need to make that journey.

 In this guide, I’ll share with you a proven B2B marketing strategy framework that will help you identify the most prolific market segments, your ideal customer profile, and the right marketing channels to generate leads.